Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 years, we might still be on a trail like this.

-When we left them to continue downstream, they were looking at the rapids downstream of the falls and were discussing how to run them.
+When we left them to continue downstream, they were looking at the rapids downstream of Koko Falls and were discussing how to run them.
 I gather they did not think the rapids would be particularly challenging.

 ![Royce on downstream end of Koko Falls portage](./attachments/202508131109-000.jpeg "Royce on downstream end of Koko Falls portage 2025-08-13 11:09")

 The only the other party we saw yesterday was a young man in a solo canoe on Kawnipi Lake.
 He was traveling the opposite direction.

 We're now back on the Fisher maps that Royce brought.
 The way the maps are divided, we needed a small area from one map and he had decided not to bring it.
 Wish he had&mdash;scrolling around on the tiny GPS screen isn't fun.

-As I've noted, the Quetico campsites that the Fisher maps mark are, a best, a suggestion to maybe look nearby.
+As I've noted, the Quetico campsites that the Fisher maps mark are only a suggestion to maybe look nearby.
 For example, we found one site&mdash;that wasn't on the map&mdash;across the bay from where we are.
 It had not been used in a long time.
 The put-in was horrible&mdash;rocks.
 Maybe, if we'd been wearing